MicrosoftDocs/defender-docs/defender-endpoint/demonstration-behavior-monitoring.md

 ### Enable Behavior Monitoring for Microsoft Defender for Endpoint

-For more information on how to enable Behavior Monitoring for Defender for Endpoint, see [Deployment instructions](behavior-monitor-macos.md#deployment-instructions).
+For more information on how to enable behavior monitoring for Defender for Endpoint, see [Deployment instructions](behavior-monitor-macos.md#deployment-instructions).

 ### Demonstration of how Behavior Monitoring works